 I have gotten countless ebooks by purchasing bundles and have a full library about a variety of topics.
 Almost all the Bible studies I completed in 2017 came from the Ultimate Homemaking Bundle that year.
 If I don't get a chance to read a book right when I purchase the bundle I don't need to worry because they are mine for life :D

 The books you get in a bundle will be based around a certain topic and will all be non-fiction.
-For instance, right now you can purchase the Herbs & Essential Oils Super Bundle for $47.
-It contains 34 different resources valued together at over $550.
-Included are ebooks, ecourses, printables, and membership sites all aimed at helping you understand essential oils and herbs.
+For instance, right now you can purchase the Ultimate Productivity Bundle.
+It contains 46 products worth $1,506.90, but you can purchase it for $47 - barely more than $1 per item!
+Included are ebooks, ecourses, printables, and membership sites all aimed at helping you use your time wisely, get more done, and reach your goals.

 Alright.
 If you don't have a whole bunch of books by now I just don't know what to say!
 I'm off to do my own reading and knock out a few from my "to read" list.